-The Executive Board shall meet at such time and place as may be determined by action of the Board, by call of the Chair, or by the written request of one-third or more of the members of the Executive Board.
+The Executive Board shall meet at such time and place as may be determined by action of the Board, by a call of the Chair, or by the written request of one-third or more of the members of the Executive Board.
 A written or verbal notice of the time and place of all meetings shall be given to each member of the Executive Board, with written notice sent to all the Central Committee members, not less than seven (7) days prior to said meeting.
-A meeting agenda will be provided to all Executive Board members, as well as being posted on the party website.
+A meeting agenda will be provided to all Executive Board members, as well as posted on the party website.
 All meetings of the Executive Board shall be open to all Central Committee members.

 Section 7: Quorum

 A majority of the Executive Board is required to conduct business.
-Vacancies shall be excluded in determination of quorum requirements.
+Vacancies shall be excluded in the determination of quorum requirements.

 Section 8: Transactions of Business by Email or other Electronic Means

 The Executive Board may transact business by email balloting when a motion is moved and seconded via email.
 All votes shall be counted and recorded by the secretary as roll call votes.
 E-mail motions will require the same number of votes as motions made at regular meetings.
-Voting will end after 48 hours has passed and votes from 2/3 of the committee members have been received or in 120 hours, whichever occurs first.
+Voting will end after 48 hours have passed and votes from 2/3 of the committee members have been received or in 120 hours, whichever occurs first.
 Up until the vote is finalized, a member may change their vote.
-If, at the expiration of the applicable period, a quorum of the Executive Board has not voted, the measure being voted upon shall be deemed to have failed.
+If at the expiration of the applicable period, a quorum of the Executive Board has not voted, the measure being voted upon shall be deemed to have failed.

-The Executive Board may also transact business by telephone conference or other electronic communications where the members can meet in real time.
+The Executive Board may also transact business by telephone conference or other electronic communications where the members can meet in real-time.
 In such meetings, the normal rules of the Board apply as to quorums and voting.
-At least 7 days notice is required if business is to be transacted in such a fashion.
+At least 7 days’ notice is required if business is to be transacted in such a fashion.

-The Secretary shall keep a record of the motions and votes from email, telephone and electronic balloting, and make them available in the same fashion as minutes from Executive Committee meetings.
+The Secretary shall keep a record of the motions and votes from email, telephone, and electronic balloting, and make them available in the same fashion as minutes from Executive Committee meetings.

 Section 9: Term of Office